Our Mission

 7. What is the Horseracing Integrity and Welfare Unit (HIWU) and how does it work?

-HIWU, established in partnership with DFSI, administers the rules and enforcement mechanisms of HISA's ADMC Program.
+HIWU, established as a division of Drug Free Sport International in 2022, administers the rules and enforcement mechanisms of HISA’s ADMC Program.
 HIWU oversees testing, educates stakeholders on the new system, accredits laboratories, investigates potential integrity violations and prosecutes rule breaches.

 HIWU is led by Executive Director Ben Mosier, who has more than a decade of experience working for DFSI and has overseen anti-doping programs for the NBA, PGA Tour, MLB and NASCAR.
 A full list of HIWU staff and members of HIWU’s Advisory Council is available on the HIWU website.